muthuraj-v/dokkodo/README.md

 ("The Path of Aloneness") — the twenty-one personal precepts the swordsman wrote shortly before his death in 1645.

-Four visual variants of the same experience, one shared script, plain HTML/CSS/JS — no build step, no dependencies.

 ## Variants

 | File                  | Look & feel                                                      |